thomknoe/INFO-5345/Lab 6/README.md

 **\*\*\*Brainstorm 5 ideas for messaging between devices\*\*\***

+### <mark>AI Ideation Sessions</mark>

+<mark>Taking inspiration from product studio, we decided to utilize AI to do a rapid ideation session to generate a few adjacent ideas to what we were thinking of.
+The original idea to begin the permutations included various MMQTT and affective computing related ideas.
+We decided to settle on a classic idea in the world of creative technology, Telepresent Emotion Cubes.</mark>

 | #     | Concept                                | Description / Interaction                                                                                                                                                                  |
 | ----- | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | **1** | <mark>Telepresent Emotion Cubes</mark> | <mark>Small acrylic cubes that glow in colors matching remote users’ facial or vocal emotion.
 FER-based emotion detection → MQTT broadcast → LED diffusion through frosted acrylic.</mark> |